dra1n/leitner-box/README.md

 # leitner-box

-This library implements a data-structure that supports the next worflow (taken from [wikipedia](https://en.wikipedia.org/wiki/Leitner_system))
+This library implements a data-structure that supports the next workflow (taken from [wikipedia](https://en.wikipedia.org/wiki/Leitner_system))

 > With this method, there are 12 boxes.
 One is the Current Deck, one is the Retired Deck, and the remaining 10 boxes are named with these numbers:
 >